halderex/halderex.github.io/content/post/dynamic-and-mail-enabled-security-groups-with-azure-automation.md

 title = "Dynamic AND Mail-enabled security groups with Azure Automation"

 +++
+DRAFT, IN PROGRESS!
 Dynamic AND Mail-enabled security groups are a highly wanted feature in Azure AD and Exchange Online.
 This article describes how to achieve this using Azure Automation.

 ***